Snipa22/xanaxbetter/README.md

 ------------

-xanaxbetter is a script which automatically transcodes and uploads these files to Xanax.Rip.
+xanaxbetter is a script which automatically transcodes and uploads these files to Apollo.Rip.

-The following command will scan through every FLAC you have ever downloaded (if it is in , determine which formats are needed, transcode the FLAC to each needed format, and upload each format to Xanax.Rip -- automatically.
+The following command will scan through every FLAC you have ever downloaded (if it is in , determine which formats are needed, transcode the FLAC to each needed format, and upload each format to Apollo.Rip -- automatically.

     $ xanaxbetter